Michael Waltrip: 2001–05

-2006–present
+2006–2017

 2006

 On January 20, 2006, Waltrip and Doug Bawel, who owned Penske Racing's No. 77 car in 2005, announced the forming of Waltrip-Jasper Racing.
 Because Waltrip was under contract with Bill Davis Racing, they reached a deal with BDR to oversee and supply the new team.
 Waltrip-Jasper fielded the No. 55 NAPA Auto Parts Dodge in the 2006 Nextel Cup Series, driven by Waltrip, with Bawel as listed owner, and Davis as a team executive.
 Bawel had a guaranteed starting spot in the first five races of 2006 by the No. 77 finishing 34th in the 2005 owner points, although Bawel was shutting down his team and needed a driver to pick up his team's owner points.
 This arrangement enabled Waltrip to make the first five races in 2006 without qualifying on time.
 After the first five races, this was unnecessary.
 Waltrip failed to qualify for the first time since 1998 at the Coca-Cola 600.
 He bought a slot from the No. 74 McGlynn Racing Dodge from Derrike Cope to drive in the race and to keep his streak of 262 consecutive races.
 Waltrip ended up missing three races total in 2006 and did not have a top-ten finish.
 This was attributable to BDR's lawsuit with Dodge, which meant the team did not receive manufacturer support for Waltrip or teammate Dave Blaney.

 Waltrip left Bill Davis Racing to form his own Nextel Cup team in 2007.